Command Line Reference

 Treat mutated fractions under this threshold as 0 with –quick-unbias

-Tabulate relationships per position for mask data
+Tabulate relationships per position for filter data

-Tabulate relationships per read for mask data
+Tabulate relationships per read for filter data

 --brotli-level <brotli_level>